Analysis | ‘Most people are going to get covid’: A momentous warning at a Senate hearing

 Even as they warned about the peril that lay ahead and the likelihood of infection for many Americans, Woodcock, Fauci and the others were careful to emphasize the importance of preventing infections as much as possible, given the strain widespread infection could put on hospitals and essential services.

-Woodcock also repeatedly seemed to argue for a new footing in the fight against the virus: One that acknowledges what lay ahead in the near term and deals with institutional changes later on.
+Woodcock also repeatedly seemed to argue for a new footing in the fight against the virus: one that acknowledges what lies ahead in the near term and deals with institutional changes later on.

 Sen. Mike Braun (R-Ind.) later in the hearing cited a Washington Post editorial arguing for a change in approach to the pandemic from the administration.
-Braun compared the situation to a business where high-ranking officials might be fired and things would be decentralized.
+Braun compared the situation to a business at which high-ranking officials might be fired and things would be decentralized.

 “I think that we’re talking about a natural disaster, and you can fire your board of directors because your factory was devastated by a hurricane, a tornado or a wildfire,” Woodcock said.
 “But I don’t know whether that would improve this situation.”